ARMmbed/mbed-os-5-docs/docs/tools/testing/icetea.md

         `STATIC_DEPS=true sudo pip install lxml`

 * Windows
-    * python-lxml installation is problematic on Windows since it usually requires build tools.
-It can however be installed from pre-built binaries.
+    * python-lxml installation is problematic on Windows, since it usually requires build tools.
+It can, however, be installed from pre-built binaries.
-        * Search for a binary for you system from the internet.
+        * Search the internet for a binary for you system.
         * Navigate to the directory where you downloaded the binary and install it with `pip install <insert_file_name>`
-    * You can follow instructions [here](http://lxml.de/installation.html#installation)
+    * You can also follow [these instructions](http://lxml.de/installation.html#installation) instead.
-    instead.

 #### Optional

-* If you wish to decorate your console log with all kinds of colors, install the coloredlogs module using pip. `pip install coloredlogs`
+* If you wish to decorate your console log with all kinds of colors, install the coloredlogs module by using pip: `pip install coloredlogs`
     * There have been issues with coloredlogs installation on Windows.
-     We might switch to a different module at some point to enable colored logging on Windows as well.
+     We might switch to a different module at some point, to enable colored logging on Windows as well.

 ### Installation